sourcehut-mirrors/thdawn/roadmap.md

 Boss: Not sure yet.

 ## Immediate TODOs
-* fix bottomdragging
+* fix bottomdragging and adjust movement speed to feel "right"
-* (willie) investigate if we want to adopt a system similar to the official Touhou games' "two-level" position and velocity system
-* a simple stage background (e.g. black with scrolling stars or hearts or something, similar to the pc98 backgrounds)
+* implement spawn delay and blurred pre-spawn rendering
+* implementing directional moving sprites for the player
+* implement background speed changes
+* implement first chapter of stage to flesh out API's needed
 * boss tracking and support
   * spell tracking and hud
-* stage pattern design
-* boss pattern design
 * dialogue system
 * player and boss portraits
+* investigate if we want to adopt a system similar to the official Touhou games' "two-level" position and velocity system